Emily Tolhurst (B.A Hons, PGCE)

 Claire Hansen (B.A Hons, Masters of Teaching)

-I have been part of the JitB family for the last three years and I am relatively new to France (and the language) having made the move from Australia six years ago.
-I hold a B.A and a Master of Teaching and have worked extensively in education for over 15 years in private tutoring, language schools, adult education, disability support and primary and secondary schools throughout both Melbourne and Toulouse.
+I have been part of the JitB family for the last five years and made the move to France from Australia eight years ago.
+I hold a B.A and a Master of Teaching and have worked extensively in education for over 17 years in private tutoring, language schools, adult education, disability support and primary and secondary schools throughout both Melbourne and Toulouse.

 I bring with me not just my love of teaching but an understanding that children learn best when they feel safe, happy and respected.
 I strive to ensure that all students are challenged and individually catered for.